Tunous/SwipeActionView/README.md

 This library wouldn't be created without help and work of [Brian Robles].

 His [KarmaMachine] Reddit application was my direct inspiration when I was creating it for my own application.
-He also originally created `SwipeRipleDrawable` and allowed me to reimplement it for purposes of this library.
+He also originally created `SwipeRippleDrawable` and allowed me to [reimplement][SwipeRippleDrawable] it for purposes of this library.
 **Huge thanks!**

 [sample]: https://github.com/Tunous/SwipeActionView/tree/master/sample